kerrishotts/pgday/2017/modern-javascript-and-phonegap/presentation.md

 Don't let those numbers scare you!

-* Performance will improve as engines improve &mdash; ES2015+ is new!
+* Performance is improving
 * Outside of tight loops, not that much of a performance penalty
     * ... and ES5 works just fine in tight loops
-* Fully capable of running an emulator at full tilt
+* Cpable of running an emulator at full tilt
     * ... on modern devices
     * ... on iOS using `WKWebView` (JIT compilation FTW)